Monika Bociek: Personal life

 Monika Bociek has a three older brothers - Łukasz, who played volleyball in past, but went to seminary, Piotr and Grzegorz, who is also volleyball player and plays as an opposite hitter in Poland men's national volleyball team and ZAKSA Kędzierzyn-Koźle.

 Career

 Clubs

 In 2014, she moved from Sparta Warszawa to club of ORLEN Liga - LTS Legionovia Legionowo.
+In 2022, she played for Pałac Bydgoszcz.
+In 2023, she played for Moya Radomka Lotnisko Warszawa-Radom.

 National team

 In 2013, she was in Poland women's junior national team at EEVZA Junior Championship.

+She competed at the 2017 FIVB Volleyball World Grand Prix and 2022 FIVB Volleyball Women's World Championship.